dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    When I returned to America in November 1802 (after an absence of more than fourteen years) I found the country in a state of disquietude.
-The people were divided into two classes, under the names of republicans and federalists, and in point of numbers appeared to be nearly balanced.
+The people were divided into two classes, under the names of* republicans* and *federalists*, and in point of numbers appeared to be nearly balanced.
 The republicans were the majority in congress, and all the administration were of that description; but they were assailed with outrageous abuse in the federal papers, but never by argument.
-I am enough acquainted with life and the world, to know, that abuse is the evidence of want of argument, and that those who use it, have no right on their side.
+I am enough acquainted with life and the world, to know, that *abuse* is the evidence of *want of argument*, and that those who use it, have no right on their side.
 There is a dignified calmness in conscious rectitude, which descends not to abuse.
 It can reason but it cannot rage.
 It cannot quit the strong fortress of